Struggling to find an intro to CAN bus written in layman's terms? So were we!

 - Data: Contains the actual data values, which need to be "scaled" or converted to be readable and ready for analysis

-- CRC: The Cyclic Redundancy Check checks data integrity
+- CRC: The Cyclic Redundancy Check is used to ensure data integrity

 - ACK: The ACK slot indicates if the CRC process is OK